Bachelor of Science in Computer Science (BSCS)

 MATH 211 Finite Mathematics and Calculus II

-MATH 105 (College Algebra) and MATH 106 (College Trigonometry) or MATH 200 (Business Mathematics) and STAT 200 (Basic Statistics) can be substituted for MATH 210 and MATH 211 if the student desires.
+MATH 105 (College Algebra) and MATH 106 (College Trigonometry) can be substituted for MATH 210 and MATH 211 if the student desires.